filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 Current issues i have found:
 - brightness resets at phone reboot
 - default audio output resets at phone reboot
+- battery profile resets at phoen reboot
-- notch blocking some informations in the top bar (workaround)
+- notch blocking some information in the top bar (workaround)
 - camera not functional
 - browser notification not passing through
 - gesture to close applications difficult to use
 - notifications are not removed when read

 ## <span style="color:black; text-decoration:underline"> Installation </span>
-There are pre-built images of PostmarketOS that can be use if a custom compilation is not needed.
+There are pre-built images of PostmarketOS that can be used if a custom compilation is not needed.
 The installation of these images if incredibly simple and well documented [here](https://wiki.postmarketos.org/wiki/OnePlus_6_(oneplus-enchilada)).\
 Pre-built images can be found [here](https://postmarketos.org/download/).

 ## <span style="color:black; text-decoration:underline"> Applications </span>